multiscale/muscle3/docs/source/fortran_api.rst

     If the port you are receiving on is not connected, then err_code will be set to ``LIBMUSCLE_runtime_error``.

+    MPI-based compute elements must call this function in all processes simultaneously.
+The received message will be returned in the root process, all other processes will receive a dummy message.
+It is therefore up to the model code to scatter or broadcast the received message to the non-root processes, if necessary.

     :p LIBMUSCLE_Instance self: The instance to receive a message for.
     :p character port_name: The name of the port to receive on.